ehoogerbeets/conjugator/README.md

   comerConjugation.subjunctive.future.plural.first);
 ~~~~

-You can filter the results by passing a second command-line argument:
+You can filter the results by passing a second "options" argument:

 ~~~~
 var conjugateVerb = require("conjugator/lib/conjugateVerb.js");